-The identifying numerical prefixes for each subject authority are set out below.
+The identifying numerical prefixes for each subject authority are set out on the following page.

-Servicing Subjects are those taught by a school or department outside its own faculty and are published at the end of

-Undergraduate Study and Graduate Study of the relevant school.
-Their subject descriptions are also published in the handbook of the Faculty in which the subject is taught.
+Servicing Subjects are those taught by a school or department outside its own faculty.
+Their subject descriptions are published in the handbook of the faculty which originates the subject and are also published in the handbook of the Faculty in which the subject is taught.